 Install CUDA Toolkit via APT commands

 As previously discussed, installing CUDA directly from the NVIDIA CUDA repository is the most efficient approach.
-This method ensures you’ll be the first to receive any new enhancements, bug fixes, security updates, or features.
+This method ensures you receive any new enhancements, bug fixes, security updates, and features first.

-Before diving into the installation process, we must ensure your system is ready.
-This involves installing several necessary packages.
-These packages might already be on your system, but double-checking doesn’t hurt.
+Before starting the installation process, ensure your system has the necessary packages.
+These packages might already be installed, but verifying doesn’t hurt.
 Run the following command in your terminal:

-This command installs several packages that are essential for the following steps.
-These packages include dirmngr (for managing keys), ca-certificates (for handling SSL certificates), software-properties-common (for managing software repositories), apt-transport-https (for secure package downloads), dkms (for managing kernel modules), and curl (for downloading files from the internet).
+This command installs several essential packages: dirmngr (for managing keys), ca-certificates (for handling SSL certificates), software-properties-common (for managing software repositories), dkms (for managing kernel modules), and curl (for downloading files from the internet).

-Firstly, for Ubuntu 24.04 Numble Numbat release, use the following command:
+For Ubuntu 24.04 Noble Numbat, use the following command:

-Secondly, for Ubuntu 22.04 Jammy Jellyfish release, use the following command:
+For Ubuntu 22.04 Jammy Jellyfish, use the following command:

 Import NVIDIA Repository

-Firstly, for Ubuntu 24.04 Numble Numbat, use the following command:
+For Ubuntu 24.04 Noble Numbat, use the following command:

-Now that we’ve added the NVIDIA repository, we must update our system’s package list.
-This ensures that our system knows the new packages available in the NVIDIA repository.
-To do this, run the following command:
+After adding the NVIDIA repository, update your system’s package list.
+This ensures your system recognizes the new packages available in the NVIDIA repository.
+Run the following command:

 sudo apt update